nbs32/js_projects/README.md

 ### params :values=>array containing the allowed values for validation ,equality=>optinal function that compare 2 targets the inspected value and value from the values array ,if not specified === operator is used instead

+## enumKey

+### params keyPath=>key path stareting from the very root object (the object which started the validation),it validate if any of values in the array returned from the last key match the inspected current value, equality=>just like the enum function.
+### note its better to leave the msg params empty because the path diving might fail

+## custom

+### create a custom validators.params=>func function except arguments => currentValue,rootAncestor,validationObject (object that store the function and all the info required for validation)

+## optinal

+### specify that this key is optinal

+## required

+### if you want to change default mesage returned from required validation

+# ArrayValidator

+## *functions:*

+## length. params=>min,max specifie the allowed range size of the array

+## items=>acccept any ampount of AbstractValidators used  to validate individual elements

+## *validation:*

+test each individual element and if there is any error it return an error array with keys corresponding to the there location in the inspected array for example if keys 0 and 4 where invalid so it return and array with errors at keys 0 and 4

+# StringValidator

+## *functions:*

+### length - just like the array

+### hex-check if string is hex number

+### integer -check if string is an integer of any size no conversion to number takes place

+### float-parmams =>numberOfDigitsToLeft ,numberOfDigitsToRight test if the string  is a float of any size no conversion to number takes place and count the number of allowed digits to left of decimal point and to its right

+### file.params=>allowedFiles - array that specifie the suffix of the allowed files to be validate

+### date .params =>dateFormat - 3 characters string containg oner of each of the characters 'y','m','d' y specify the year location at the string m the month d the day for example the format "ymd" will render this date "2021/2/11" true but this date  false "4/8/1999"

+### email-validate email

+### alphanum=validate if string has only the characters A-Za-z0-9

+### regex-validate regex

+### password=>params=>?min ,max,requireUnique validate if pasword cpontains at least one digit one lower case, one upper case and if requireUnique specifed unique characyter as well ,faster then regex

+# NumberValidator

+## *functions:*

+### range=>min max tet if number is in range

+### integer -> check if number is integer

+### float -same as float in StringValidator class

+### count =params size -number of digits allowed in integer

+### even  -test if is even

+### positive -test if positive number

+### negetive test if number is negative